AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 easily be compiled and run with the help of the tools and step by step below.

-## Prerequisites
+## Requirements
-The following items are required to run this example:
+To ensure compatibility with the examples, the following requirements shall be met:
+* Camera: ARTPEC-7 DLPU devices (e.g., Q1615 MkIII)
-* Docker Engine version 19.03.5 or higher
+* docker-compose version 1.29 or higher
-* docker-compose version 1.27.4 or higher
+* Docker version 20.10.8 or higher
-* Firmware: CVP 21.27.3.1
+* Firmware: 10.7
-* Camera: Q1615 Mk3
-* ACAP4 running on the camera
+* docker-acap installed on the camera
+* docker-acap set to use external memory card

 ## Getting started
 These instructions below will guide you on how to execute the code.
 Below is the structure and scripts used in the example: